VedVid/Kid-Stealing-Back/InstructionsTiles.md

 **GAMEPLAY**

 Your goal it to stole (or maybe *recover*?) as many treasures as possible, and stay alive.
 You can not fight back, so you need to be clever: hide under the tables, listen to surroundings, and throw pebbles at the enemies to buy some time if necessary.
+The stolen valuables you can store in the hatch to the old tunnel – you need to enter it (to do it, press the key that triggers contextual environmental action).